commuterjoy/torch-relay/README.md

 -----

 - gps.txt - all latitude and longitude points whilst the torch was moving.
+- gps-clean.txt - as above but with a bit of bad data removed (from the assets/outliers file)
 - gps-complete.txt - complete timestamp, latitude, longitude, and torch status
 - ./bearers - list of the torch bearers per day
 - ./by-date - gps data by date